WebHare/platform/whtree/modules/publisher/doc/topics/pwa/setup.md

 We recommend setting up a separate hostname for every PWA you build so you can register the necessary service worker for the root of that site and not have it interfere with your normal production websites.
-(It's not impossible to run PWAs in subfolders of an existing website, buta lot of WebHare features require you to register the necessary serviceworker with a root scope)
+(It's not impossible to run PWAs in subfolders of an existing website, but a lot of WebHare features require you to register the necessary serviceworker with a root scope)

 ## Prerequisites